alecramsay/pg/docs/_pages/example.markdown

 {% assign xx = page.xx %}

-[The ratings for the official and the five notable maps that maximize proportionality, competitiveness, minority representation, compactness, and splitting are then compared to the ratings of the root map.
+[Then the ratings for the official and the five notable maps that maximize proportionality, competitiveness, minority representation, compactness, and splitting are then compared to the ratings of the root map.]

-The first comparison is graphical with a set of pairwise radar diagrams.]
+[The first comparison is graphical with a set of pairwise radar diagrams.]

 <!-- RADAR DIAGRAMS -->